Moir\'e excitons and exciton-polaritons: A review: Excitons in 2D semiconductors

-For IXs, the spatial separation between charge carries leads to remarkable differences compared to intralayer excitons.
-First, it yields an intrinsic electric dipole moment oriented perpendicular to the layers, rendering the exciton energy tunable via an applied out-of-plane electric field \cite{Yu2017moire,Tang2021tuning,Barre2022optical,Kim2025moire,Huang2025electrically}.
-Second, the suppression of interlayer recombination pathways by the permanent separation of the electron and hole significantly increases the IX lifetime, often by several orders of magnitude, as compared to its intralayer counterpart~\cite{Rivera2015observation,Choi2021twist,Miller2017,Xu2024control,Alexeev2024nature,Fowler2024transport}.
-Finally, the out-of-plane permanent dipole promotes stronger electrostatic interactions between IXs~\cite{Debnath2022}.
-These enhanced lifetimes and interactions make IXs particularly attractive for exploring many-body bosonic phenomena~\cite{Dutta2015nonstandardREVIEW}, such as exciton Bose–Einstein condensation~\cite{Eisenstein2004bose,Wu2015theory,Wang2019evidence,Guo2022tuning}, different types of excitonic insulators \cite{Jerome1967excitonic,Hu2018fractional,Xie2023nematic}, superfluidity~\cite{Fisher1989boson,Greiner2002quantum} and supersolidity~\cite{Iskin2011route,Zhang2021su4}.
+For IXs, the spatial separation between charge carriers leads to remarkable differences compared to intralayer excitons.
+First, it yields an intrinsic electric dipole moment oriented perpendicular to the layers, rendering the exciton energy tunable via an applied out-of-plane electric field \cite{Yu2017moire,Tang2021tuning,Barre2022optical,Kim2025moire,Huang2025electrically,Karni2019infrared,Zeng2020observation,Joshi2020localized,Peng2022spatially}.
+Second, the suppression of interlayer recombination pathways by the permanent separation of the electron and hole significantly increases the IX lifetime, often by several orders of magnitude, as compared to its intralayer counterpart~\cite{Rivera2015observation,Choi2021twist,Miller2017,Xu2024control,Alexeev2024nature,Li2021interlayer,Mahdikhanysarvejahany2021temperature,Li2021dielectric}.
+In parallel, interlayer excitons also display remarkable transport properties, with large diffusion coefficients and extended propagation lengths reported in experiments~\cite{Fowler2024transport,Arora2021interlayer,Wang2021diffusivity,Bange2023ultrafast}.
+Finally, the out-of-plane permanent dipole promotes stronger electrostatic interactions between IXs~\cite{Kremse2020discrete,Debnath2022}.
+These enhanced lifetimes and interactions make IXs particularly attractive to realize systems with long-range coherence~\cite{Paik2019interlayer}, exploring many-body bosonic phenomena~\cite{Dutta2015nonstandardREVIEW}, such as exciton Bose–Einstein condensation~\cite{Eisenstein2004bose,Wu2015theory,Wang2019evidence,Guo2022tuning}, different types of excitonic insulators \cite{Jerome1967excitonic,Hu2018fractional,Xie2023nematic}, superfluidity~\cite{Fisher1989boson,Greiner2002quantum} and supersolidity~\cite{Iskin2011route,Zhang2021su4}.
 However, the increased lifetime of IXs comes at the price of strongly suppressed optical activity \cite{AnomalousLightCones2015,Rivera2015observation,Rivera2016valley,Zhang2019highly}.
 The reduced wavefunction overlap between the vertically separated electron and hole results in a small oscillator strength, limiting their ability to couple efficiently with light~\cite{Ross2017interlayer}.
+Moreover, in misaligned structures the relative twist between the layers results in a mismatch between the electron and hole states in reciprocal space.
+This momentum mismatch gives the resulting IX a finite momentum in its ground state, suppressing its interaction with light, particularly at large twist angles~\cite{Forg2019,Choi2021twist}.